Article

 Participants were recruited in November 2020, before the start of the COVID-19 vaccination campaign.
 Individuals with chronic diseases were excluded from the study.
 Anthropometric measurements included height, weight, body mass index (BMI), waist and hip circumferences, and blood pressure.

-All subjects in this study were vaccinated with the Pfizer mRNA vaccine.
+All subjects in this study received the Pfizer mRNA vaccine.
 After receiving their second booster dose, adolescents were followed up for an average of 14.1 ± 3.6 months and adults for an average of 13.3 ± 3.0 months.
-During the follow-up, participants underwent routine blood sample collection procedures and anthropometric assessments.
+During follow-up, participants underwent routine blood sample collection and anthropometric assessments.

 Results

-84 subjects ( 36 males and 48 females) participated in this study with a mean age of 27.2 ± 12.3 years.
+84 subjects (36 males and 48 females) participated in this study.
+The mean age was 27.2 ± 12.3 years.
 Female participants were significantly older than male participants.

 Serum cytokine levels

-All participants who had been vaccinated with the last dose of the Pfizer vaccine before 4 months or less, showed a significant increase in serum levels of cytokines, chemokines, and growth factors, including EGF, FGF2, IFN-γ, IL-1β, IL-4, IL-6, IL-7, IL-17E, MCP1, MCP3, TNF-α, and VEGF-A. A reduction after vaccination was only observed for MCSF.
-When adjusted for age, EGF, IL-4, IL-6, MCP3, TNF-α, and VEGFA remained statistically significant.
-In participants vaccinated with the last dose of the Pfizer vaccine before 5 months or more, only TNF-α, IL-4, MCP3, and VEGFA concentrations were significantly elevated.
+All participants who received the last dose of the Pfizer vaccine within 4 months or less before blood sample collection had a significant increase in serum levels of cytokines, chemokines, and growth factors, including EGF, FGF2, IFN-γ, IL-1β, IL-4, IL-6, IL-7, IL-17E, MCP-1, MCP-3, TNF-α, and VEGF-A. Only MCSF serum levels were reduced.
+When adjusted for age, EGF, IL-4, IL-6, MCP3, TNF-α, and VEGF-A remained statistically significant.

 Age and gender differences

-A gender-specific analysis showed a more significant increase in pro-inflammatory cytokines, including IL-4, IL-6, and TNF-α in men than women.
+A gender-specific analysis showed a more pronounced increase in pro-inflammatory cytokines, including IL-4, IL-6, and TNF-α, in men than in women.

 Conclusion

-According to the authors, these results could be related to the persistent production of the spike protein, the highly inflammatory nature of mRNA-LNP, and the persistent stimulation of the immune system.
+According to the authors, these results found in young individuals vaccinated with mRNA-type COVID-19 vaccines at least one year prior could be related to the persistent production of the spike protein, the highly inflammatory nature of mRNA-LNP, and the persistent stimulation of the immune system.

 Journal Reference